Merge customers

 • On the parent customer page, you can:

-• On the doublet customer page, a link to the parent is also available.
+• On each linked duplicate customer page, a link to the parent is also available.

 📌 Important: If any customers in the group have future bookings, one of them must become the parent during the merge.